My name is Cindy Maudsley and infertility has been a part of my life since 2007.

 It was much harder the second time.
 That had been our last hope.
 I felt broken, lost, mad, and devastated.
 But with those feelings and emotions also came sacred and spiritual experiences, and fleeting moments of clarity and peace.
 Again, we were surrounded by so many people who held us up, comforted us, and showed us their love.
 If nothing else, going through the heartache we went through showed us how good people are.
 We were served by so many and our hearts were touched.
 We will never forget the outpouring of love we received and we feel so incredibly blessed to be able to have experienced it.

-We decided that after 14 rounds of IUI, one minor surgery to remove polyps from my uterus and two rounds of IVF- we had done literally, everything that we could.
-We both had spiritual confirmations that we now needed to fully leave it in God’s hands and put our faith in Him.
+At this point we both had spiritual confirmations that we now needed to fully leave it in God’s hands and put our faith in Him.
 We felt the need to focus on our family of four and put all of our energy into our two miracles and move forward- away from the fertility medications, shots, pills, doctor appointments, and tests.
-For the past three years we had been living our life around all of those things, and we now feel set free from them.
+For three years we had been living our life around all of those things, and we needed to take a break to feel free of them.

 We will be the first to tell people how blessed we are to have two daughters.
 TWO!